CubedProgrammer/schedule_spreadsheet_gen/README.md

 ## Format
 There is an example schedule in schedule.txt, try putting it in the box.

-There should be a single number at the top, how many minutes per row.
+There should be a single number at the top, how many minutes per row, or for one period.

 After that, there is a list of comma separated values.
 Each entry should look like below.
 ```
-name,days,time,background,foreground
+name,days,time,count,background,foreground
 ```
 Name is self-explanitory.